djeada/Databases-Notes/notes/03_sql/11_window_functions.md

 - **`LEAD()`**: Provides access to a subsequent row’s data without the need for a self-join.
 - **`LAG()`**: Provides access to a preceding row’s data without the need for a self-join.
 - **Aggregate Window Functions**: Such as `SUM()`, `AVG()`, `COUNT()`, which perform aggregate calculations over a window.

-Let's explore each of these functions in detail with practical examples.

 ### Setting Up Example Tables